Research

 Working papers

-• Connecting the Unconnected: Facebook Access and Female Political Participation in Sub-Saharan Africa, with Sophie Hatte and Jordan Loper (latest version: September 2025)
+• Connecting the Unconnected: Facebook Access and Female Political Representation in Sub-Saharan Africa, with Sophie Hatte and Jordan Loper (latest version: September 2025)

 [SSRN] [CEPR DP No. 20116] [VoxEU]